 This is a really easy lentil recipe suitable even for beginner cooks.
 If your cooking skills are a bit more advanced you can probably skip right ahead to the recipe card but I’d still advise checking out the photos to make sure you stay on track.

 First, finely chop the tomatoes and onion, and peel and finely grate the ginger.
 Add them to a pot along with the lentils, ground coriander, turmeric, cayenne pepper and crumbled stock cube.

-If you can’t get split pigeon peas, you can substitute with red lentils or any other quick-cooking lentil.
+If you can’t get split pigeon peas, you can substitute with red lentils or any other quick-cooking lentils.
 Just make sure you adjust the cooking time to the instructions on the packet.

 Add the water on top and stir well, making sure to use the spoon you are stirring with to unstick any errant lentils that have stuck to the bottom of the pot (I have no idea why some lentils like to pretend they are limpets).

-Cover the pot and bring to the boil.
-Once it has come to the boil, reduce to a medium heat and set a timer for 15 minutes.
+Cover the pot and bring to a boil.
+Once it has come to a boil, reduce to medium heat and set a timer for 15 minutes.
 The lentils should really be done at around 12 minutes but 15 will have them breaking down which is what is required for dal tadka.